Old-fashioned German cake recipes. Wonderful easy versions of traditional cakes such as the famous Black Forest Cake.

 Cherry Tart with Peaches - covered with delicious streusel

 Chocolate Cake - easy using a mix and a can

 Coffee Cake - with cinnamon, nuts, brown sugar, and raisins

 Cream Roll - "Jelly Roll" with whipped cream and fruit

 Crumb Cake - delicious with fruit under topping

 Easy Crumb Cake - sent in by another Gerhild

 Fruit tart - sent in by one of our readers

 German Chocolate Cake - German or American?

-Hazelnut Torte - nut cake topped with marzipan and whipped cream
+Hazelnut Torte - nut cake topped with marzipan